With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Bellevue Cboc is a mental health treatment center in Bellevue, KY, located at 103 Landmark Drive, 41073 zip code area.
 Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
-Bellevue Cboc offers trauma therapy, group therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Bellevue Cboc offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
 Bellevue Cboc also supports veterans and people with PTSD.
 Additional services at Bellevue Cboc consist of chronic disease/illness management, diet and exercise counseling and suicide prevention services.

 Learn MoreGlad House Inc is a mental health treatment clinic in Cincinnati, Ohio, located at 1994 Madison Road, in the 45208 zip code.
 Glad House Inc provides outpatient treatment.
-Glad House Inc provides group therapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Glad House Inc provides activity therapy, behavior modification and couples/family therapy to children / adolescents.
 Additional services provided by Glad House Inc consist of case management and family psychoeducation.

 Learn MoreCentral Clinic Behavioral Health Young Child Institute is a mental health center in Cincinnati, Ohio, located at 512 Maxwell Street, 45219 zip code.
 Central Clinic Behavioral Health Young Child Institute provides outpatient treatment.
-Central Clinic Behavioral Health Young Child Institute offers trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents.
-Central Clinic Behavioral Health Young Child Institute also supports people with trauma and people with PTSD.
+Central Clinic Behavioral Health Young Child Institute offers couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents.
+Central Clinic Behavioral Health Young Child Institute also supports people with PTSD and people with trauma.
 More services available at Central Clinic Behavioral Health Young Child Institute include case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.